Cyber Security Service Delivery

 The Research Stage: "uh oh, no one wants to use this"

-To start, I conducted research using interviews and contextual inquiry with both our team of analysts, managers, leadership and our internal users, our own IT team.
-Unfortunately access to external clients was not possible, so I worked closely with service operators, help request tickets, and usage data.
+To begin, I conducted research using interviews and contextual inquiry with our team of analysts, managers, leadership and our internal IT team.
+Unfortunately access to external clients was not possible, so I worked closely with service operators, help request tickets, and usage data to bring as much insight from real client experiences as possible

 My research questions included:

-3. What information was missing from the Portal that meant clients needed to use Covalence?
+Accessing Covalence required users to be on-site and logged into a network.
+What information was missing from the Portal that meant analysts and clients needed to take this extra step?

 Surprisingly, I discovered that most of our assumed user goals were met by other products and systems.
 Analysts preferred the speed and power of custom-built tools.
-Clients (including our own internal IT team) often needed information that was not displayed in the Portal, but instead of hopping over to Covalence to find it, they simply asked our analyst team to find it and bring it to the Portal.
+Clients (including our own internal IT team) often needed information that was not displayed in the Portal, but they simply asked our analyst team to find it and bring it to them in the Portal.

 The issue wasn't the clunky UI, it was information not being available in the tools and products operators and clients actually used.
-This disconnect was adding extra work for service operators and slowing down threat mitigation.
+This disconnect was adding extra work for service operators and slowing down or even preventing threat mitigation.

-Early in discovery, it became clear that there were different perspectives on the way the service truly worked, leading to a gap between the roadmap and user needs.
-To remedy this, I compiled notes on the various types of data, phases, tools, and services, and created a model that shows how raw data became an alert, which became a client-facing ticket and eventually a mitigation.
+Early in discovery, it became clear that there were different perspectives on the way the service truly worked.
+To remedy this, I compiled notes on the various types of data, phases, tools, and services, and created a model that shows how raw data led to the desired outcome of a mitigated risk.
 This model gave us a shared understanding and place to point to to discuss what was really happening, bridging the gap between service operators and leaders.

-These journeys highlighted just how rarely analysts and clients used Covalence, and how switching tools was seen as an unnecessary barrier to their goal.
+These journey maps highlighted just how rarely analysts and clients used Covalence, and how switching tools was seen as an unnecessary barrier to their goal.

 Service Blueprints

-This blueprint shows how a suspicious activity is picked up by Covalence, how analysts respond, and how clients mitigate the threat.
-Once again, this highlights what users are doing instead of using Covalence, such as using the "request help" feature to ask an analyst to list which laptops need an update.
+This blueprint showed how a suspicious activity is picked up by Covalence, how analysts respond, and how clients mitigate the threat.
+This highlighted what client users are doing instead of using Covalence, such as using the "request help" feature to ask an analyst to list which laptops need an update.

 So, if we can solve the data access issue, does anyone actually need Covalence?